 Lindsey Vincelette joined ARF’s team in

-the winter of 2013 as a veterinary assistant.
+the winter of 2013 as a Veterinary Assistant and Receptionist.

-working with small animal clinics (general and emergency medicine).
+working with small animal clinics in both general and emergency medicine.

 Lindsey has always wanted to work with animals and her